The Bankrate promise

 “If you’re struggling to pay off your debt on your own, a nonprofit credit counseling agency may be able to help,” says Ross.
 “They can help you create a budget and may enroll you in a debt management program that can help you pay off debt faster and save a bit more money than you would if you tried to pay the debt off on your own.”

-Consumers have a number of options available to pay off outstanding debt, even if the debt has been sent to a collection agency.
-You can begin by initiating a conversation with the creditor or collection agency to establish a manageable repayment plan or to settle on a lower total amount owed.
+Other options may include credit card and debt relief programs, initiating a conversation with the creditor or collection agency to establish a manageable repayment plan or settling on a lower total amount owed.
 But if you’re not comfortable doing that, another option may be a type of personal loan known as a debt consolidation loan.

 “A personal loan will generally offer a rate lower than credit cards,” says Micheletti.
 “A consumer could consolidate their credit card debt into one personal loan at the lower rate.
 If going this route, the consumer should use 100 percent of the proceeds from the loan to pay off outstanding debts in order for this option to be effective.”